bigsadwhale/danila-watcher/README.md

 This script check for running CPU miner (cpuminer-gr) and another GPU miners (PhoenixMiner, nbminer, teamredminer).

-IF CPU miner running AND another GPU niber doesn`t running THEN danila-miner starts.
-ELSE danila-miner stops.
+* For start TON mining: run some CPU miner (cpuminer-gr) AND do not run some other GPU miners.

+* For stop TON mining: stop CPU miner (cpuminer-gr) OR run some other GPU miners.

 ## Installation for Ubuntu 18.04